cryptax/cryptax.github.io/content/posts/advent2023.md

 To summarize, despite a simple description, this exercise was painful to implement and to debug (and not very interesting IMHO).

+> Lessons Learned: it's documented, but pay attention: `re.search()` only returns the first occurence.

 ## 3.2

 In this new task, you have to multiple numbers which are around a star `*`, whether those numbers are above, below, left, right or diagonally.
 The task is slightly less difficult than the first one, the main difficulty consisting in correctly implementing how to search for a number at a given position.